cga-harvard/KNN_analysis/README.md

 There is not a balanced R-Tree algorithm available in PostGIS, but there is a useful proxy that puts spatial data into a spatially autocorrelated order, the ST_GeoHash() function.

 A Geohash encodes a point into a text form that is sortable and searchable based on prefixing.
 It divides space into buckets of grid shape.
 We have used Geohash to cluster the data such that spatially coherent records lie close to each other on the disk.
 To cluster on the Geohash function, we first created a Geohash index on the data and then applied the CLUSTER function available in PostGIS.
 An important aspect of this technique is choosing the length of the Geohash string.
 The precision increases with the length.
 A shorter Geohash is a less precise representation of a point.
 It can also be thought of as a box, that contains the actual point.
 It turns out that 10 characters is ideal, being 5% faster than the full length Geohash of 12 characters.
 Using 10 chars also doesn’t impact the quality of the resulting order, since 12 characters have only 0.02% more unique hashes on a planet-wide dataset.
 Shorter lengths have fewer hashes; for example 8 characters have 23% fewer hashes.
 This made our SQL about 15% faster.
-For more on Clustering in PostGIS see https://postgis.net/workshops/postgis-intro/clusterindex.html.

 Once the data was clustered by Geohash, our KNN script could start the nearest neighbor computation.
 The script works by evaluating distances between bounding boxes inside the PostGIS R-Tree index.
 It is a pure index based nearest neighbor search.
 By walking up and down the index, the search can find the nearest candidate geometries without using any magical search radius numbers, so the technique is suitable and high performance even for very large tables with highly variable data densities.
 The distance operator is used in the ORDER BY clause to make use of the DB indexes.
 Between putting the operator in the ORDER BY and using a LIMIT to truncate the result set, we can very quickly get the KNN points to our test point.
 Because it is traversing the index, which is made of bounding boxes, the distance operator only works with bounding boxes.
 For point data, the bounding boxes are equivalent to the points, so the answers are exact.
 Using the distance operator, one gets the nearest neighbor using the centers of the bounding boxes to calculate the inter-object distances.
 It works only on PostGIS 2.0 with PostgreSQL 9.1 or greater.